jhertz/NASB/DI.md

 ## Implications/Conclusions

 * Since the game is digital, DI is much simpler.
 You only have 8 angles to start with, and the game simplifies this for DI.
+* The game thinks of things as either needing to be DI’d horizontally or vertically.
+* It checks whether you are holding left/right or up/down (depending on whether its in vertical or horizontal mode), and uses that to give you either in or out DI.
 * Specifically, all you need to do to get correct DI is to input either left, right, up, or down.
 * You *never* need to input a diagonal direction to get proper DI.
 * Whether you get in/out DI is dependent on a number of non-trivial factors including how the move's knockback is distributed between the X and Y axis, as well as (sometimes) what direction you are facing.